holepunchto/hypercore/README.md

 #### `feed.on('upload', index, data)`

-Emitted when a data block is uploaded.
+Emitted when a data block is going to be uploaded.

 #### `feed.on('append')`

-Emitted when the feed has been appended to (i.e. has a new length / byteLength)
+Emitted when the feed has been appended to (i.e. has a new length / byteLength).

 #### `feed.on('sync')`